Introduction to C++ Union

 5. Declaration of the Union

-This example explains us the way of defining a Union where the members are defined using the scope resolution operator.
+This example explains how to define a Union where the members are defined using the scope resolution operator.

 Code: